gaoyuanliang/sequence_embedding_and_similarity/README.md

 +-----------+----------+--------+
 ```

-re-orgnize the data according to the input data format
+re-organize the data according to the input data format

 ```python
 test_data = behaviour_json2npy(